UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 Compiled December 2022

+## Finding aids remediation: July through December 2022

+* Six month phase of ongoing project
+* Goals
+-	Develop standardized language and a way to present it in slavery-era finding aids to communicate our accountability for repairing outdated and problematic description.
+-	Draft and make publicly available a statement about historical descriptive practices for slavery-era materials and our interventions in this area.
+-	Implement a plan for retaining and accessing legacy finding aid description.
+-	Complete the remediation of the finding aids listed on the Popular Topics by Collection page on the Studying Slavery in the Southern Historical Collection Lib Guide.
+Document the practice and guidelines used and solicit feedback on this approach.
+-	Explore how finding aid description can be remediated to support better access to lists of enslaved people in slavery-era collections.
+-	Identify, redescribe, and queue for digitization images of enslaved and/or formerly enslaved people in slavery-era collections.
+-	Collective discussion and engagement with user communities and related projects and initiatives.

 ## Adding names of enslaved people to finding aids, November 2021-February 2022

 * Added names of enslaved people to the description of [Benjamin Franklin Little Papers](https://finding-aids.lib.unc.edu/03954/):